Man shoots, kills man on boat; claims self-defense, officials say - NewsBreak

 The jet ski was still running and doing circles in the lake.

 Deputies said the man who had been rescued, became agitated and began assaulting the couple on the pontoon.
-Investigators were told that the man may have wanted to get back to the jet ski.Man shot to death on boat at Lake Keowee
+Investigators were told that the man may have wanted to get back to the jet ski.ALSO ON WJBF: Martinez couple charged with incest and child molestation

 The sheriff’s office said the woman, who was on the jet ski, attempted to deescalate the assault by pushing the man, who had also been on the jet ski, back into the water.